 Our color selection tools are super useful when you’re creating designs.
-To see for yourself, head to the Overlays tab and find the circle under General > Geometric.
-Now click the black circle on the Overlay palette to see all of the color-changing options.
+To see for yourself, head to the Graphics tab and find the circle under General > Geometric.
+Now click the black circle on the Graphic palette to see all of the color-changing options.
 You can:

 Click the paint palette icon to see preset color combos.

 Click the color wheel icon to input the hex value of any color you want, choose a color using the spectrum box and color bar, or use the eyedropper.

 For this design, we’ll pull colors from the images on the canvas.
-Click the eyedropper on the Overlay palette, then click the area of your image with the color you want.
+Click the eyedropper on the Graphic palette, then click the area of your image with the color you want.
 That’s it—instant color matching!

 To get a line of color circles, as seen in this design, adjust your colorified circle to a size you like, then click the three dots next to the first circle in the Layers palette and choose Duplicate layer (or you can get really spiffy with keyboard shortcuts).
-Now choose a different color for your new circle overlay, and repeat.
+Now choose a different color for your new circle graphic, and repeat.

 Get goin’ with grouping